usail-hkust/VibeWorlding-Gym/README.md

 VWE-Bench is what the agent is benchmarked and trained on.
 It is built from three ingredients, all shipped in this repo.

-**Assets & seed worlds.** A curated library of **2,617 GLB assets** (furniture, vegetation, buildings, vehicles, food, … — each with a 5-digit `type_id`, display name, scale class, and per-asset orientation correction) and **323 human-annotated seed 3D worlds** (23–126 placed assets per world, ranging from riverside hamlets to dense villa towns).
+**Assets & seed worlds.** A curated library of **2,616 GLB assets** (furniture, vegetation, buildings, vehicles, food, … — each with a 5-digit `type_id`, display name, scale class, and per-asset orientation correction) and **323 human-annotated seed 3D worlds** (8–258 placed assets per world, median 28, ranging from riverside hamlets to dense villa towns).
 The agent works with the exact same geometry as the benchmark.

 ![Sample assets and seed worlds from VWE-Bench](docs/figures/samples.png)